help-me-mom/ng-mocks/README.md

 [to the top](#table-of-contents)

----

 ### How to mock modules

-There is a `MockModule` function covering almost all needs for mock behavior.
-**To create a mock module in Angular tests** with `ng-mocks` is quite easy.
+**A mock module in Angular tests** can be created by `MockModule`.

-The library does it recursively for modules, and creates mocks for all imports, exports and their declarations.
+A mock module is processed recursively.
+Mocks for all imports, exports and declarations will be created.

 - `MockModule( Module )` - returns a mock class of `Module` module.
 - `MockModule( Module.forRoots() )` - additionally to a mock class of `Module` module returns mock providers.